ethereum-optimism/superchain-registry/docs/glossary.md

 ### General

-* **Superchain member:** A chain with an agreement in place to commit sequencer revenue back to the Optimism Collective.
+* **Superchain Ecosystem member:** A chain with an agreement in place to commit sequencer revenue back to the Optimism Collective.
 * **Blockspace charter:** A [Blockspace Charter](https://gov.optimism.io/t/season-6-introducing-blockspace-charters-superchain-first-governance/8133) is a technical-focused governing document (and framework) for the Superchain.
 * **Standard chain:** A chain that conforms to the [Standard Rollup Charter](https://gov.optimism.io/t/season-6-draft-standard-rollup-charter/8135)
 * **Frontier chain:** A non-standard chain that has modifications that do not fit the `Standard Rollup Charter` criteria.